 Satellite network: Iridium

 What we don’t: No unlimited preset messages or check-ins; out of stock at the time of publishing.

 Somewear doesn’t have the name recognition of brands like Garmin or SPOT, but their Global Hotspot was one of the best-performing satellite messengers we tested and a great value at just $280.
 What sets the Somewear apart most is its incredibly simple, easy-to-learn interface that makes messaging and acquiring the latest weather forecast a breeze.
-Further, with a relatively light 4-ounce build and compact form factor, it’s streamlined yet still entirely backcountry-ready with good weather resistance and stress certifications for shock and vibrations (IP68).
-Finally, unlike the Garmin above, the Global Hotspot’s app is compatible with cellular and WiFi networks—a great feature that provides seamless communication for those who frequently move in and out of service, including thru-hikers, international travelers, and those that live in rural areas.
+And with a relatively light 4-ounce build and compact shape, it’s streamlined yet still entirely backcountry-ready, with high ratings for both water and shock resistance.
+Finally, the Global Hotspot’s app is compatible with cellular and Wi-Fi networks—a great feature that provides seamless communication for those who frequently move in and out of service, including thru-hikers, international travelers, and those who live in rural areas.

 See the Somewear Global Hotspot